 When the torque induced is opposite to the direction of rotation of the rotor, the machine operates as a generator.
-Whilst, when both the torque induced and speed are in the same direction then the machine is operating as a motor.
+Whilst, when both the torque induced and speed are in the same direction then the N.M.
+AUN KNOWS

 Winding Insulation in an AC Machine